The Domain of Definition of the L\'evy White Noise: Integrability Conditions with respect to L evy White Noises

-In this section, a L\'evy white noise is understood as a generalized random process in the sense of Gelfand.
-In section \ref{unification}, we connect this construction with the framework of independent scattered random measures of Rajput and Rosinski \cite{Rajput1989spectral}.
-Then, in sections \ref{subsec:extension} and \ref{subsec:moments} we use this connection and results obtained in \cite{Rajput1989spectral} to extend the domain of definition of L\'evy white noise.
+In this section, a L\'evy white noise is understood as a generalized random process in the sense of Gel'fand and Vilenkin.
+In section \ref{unification}, we connect this construction with the framework of independently scattered random measures of Rajput and Rosinski \cite{Rajput1989spectral}.
+Then, in Section \ref{subsec:extension} we use this connection and the results of \cite{Rajput1989spectral} to extend the domain of definition of L\'evy white noises.